stevedonovan/lglob/README.md

     return new

     $ lglob -x new.lua
-    globals: new.lua:13: undefined get new.fiddle_factor
+    lglob: new.lua:13: undefined get new.fiddle_factor

 The local aliasing done by `-x` also applies to the _current module_ (since even the supermen of code have bad days and can't spell their own functions)